WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 Copy it again (highlight it, and go Edit > Copy, or **Control** + the key **C**), and paste it *in-between* the quotation marks in that HTML.

-Remember, `img` tags don't need to have a second tag the way most other HTML tags do, because it's just rendering the image -- not doing anything about *text* on the page.
+Remember, `img` tags don't need to have a second tag the way most other HTML tags do, because it's just rendering the image -- not doing anything about *text* on the page, so the tags don't need to go on *both sides of* any text.

 There is other stuff you can add into the HTML -- for example, to make it accessible for Screen Readers, software tools that people use on computers if they are blind or can't see the screen well.